A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era

-\emph{Supervised Learning} Particularly, a hidden Markov model (HMM) has been widely used for this purpose~\cite{rabiner1989tutorial}.
-Let us assume the heart states as $S=\{s_1, s_2, s_3, s_4\}=\{S1, \mbox{systole}, S2, \mbox{diastole}\}$, and the observations $O=\{o_1, o_2, ..., o_T\}$ as the raw heart sounds or acoustic features.
+\emph{Supervised Learning.} Hidden Markov models (HMMs) have been widely used for segmentation~\cite{rabiner1989tutorial}.
+Let us assume heart states as $S=\{s_1, s_2, s_3, s_4\}=\{S1, \mbox{systole}, S2, \mbox{diastole}\}$, and the observations $O=\{o_1, o_2, ..., o_T\}$ as raw heart sounds or acoustic features.
 A transmission matrix $A=\{a_{ij}\}$ denotes the probablity of a state $s_i$ at the $t$-th time frame moving to $s_j$ at the $(t+1)$-th time frame.
-The probability density distribution of an observation $o_t$ to be generated by a state $s_i$ is $B={b_i(o_t)}=P[o_t|s_i]$, where $P$ means probability.
-The initial state distribution is $\pi=\{\pi_i\}$, representing the probability of state $s_i$ at the start time frame.
-Given $A$, $B$, $\pi$, and $O$, an HMM model aims to optimise the state sequence.
-The Viterbi algorithm is often used for this purpose~\cite{schmidt2010segmentation} and more details can be found in~\cite{rabiner1989tutorial}.
+The probability density distribution of $o_t$ to be generated by $s_i$ is $B={b_i(o_t)}=P[o_t|s_i]$, where $P$ means probability.
+The initial state distribution is $\pi=\{\pi_i\}$, representing the probability of state $s_i$ at the start\re{ing} time frame.
+With $A$, $B$, $\pi$, and $O$, an HMM model aims to optimise the state sequence.
+The Viterbi algorithm, often used for this purpose~\cite{schmidt2010segmentation}, is further detailed in~\cite{rabiner1989tutorial}.